Putting Flat $\Lambda$CDM In The (Redshift) Bin: Observed Data

 In all samples, we note that the probabilities (see Tables \ref{tab:OHD}, \ref{tab:SN} and \ref{tab:QSO}) of finding observed data best fits as extreme in mock data decrease as the effective redshift of subsamples becomes less representative of the full sample.
-This is expected if the trend is physical.
+This is expected if the trend is due to shifts in best fit cosmological parameters.
 However, the probabilities do not decrease indefinitely, and our results show that the probabilities increase again in the smallest subsamples, which we attribute to noise.
 It is intuitive that any signal in the data eventually disappears due to statistical fluctuations in small samples.
 Furthermore, given the probabilities decrease with increasing difference in effective redshift between subsample and the full sample, this means that this probability is bounded below.
 Thus, we do not pick redshift ranges by hand, but they emerge from the data as the redshift ranges where best fits in a subsample are least representative of the full sample.
 In other words, one can give a lower bound on probabilities and this lower bound is expected to be well defined.
+One may worry that the $p$-values we record are artefacts of degeneracies between $H_0$ and $\Omega_m$ that drive best fits in mock simulations along unconstrained directions in parameter space.
+To negate this concern in section \ref{sec:PD} we revisit the statistical significance of the best fits using profile distributions.
+In contrast to mock simulations, the later analysis only makes use of a single realisation of (observed) data.